Waboom AI

 If you're happy with a human virtual receptionist that runs 9 to 5 and routes the rest to voicemail or Manila, the legacy providers do that job competently and have done so for two decades.
 Pick one and don't think about it again.

 If you'd rather not put your caller's personal information in front of an overseas team you can't audit, and you'd rather every call get answered inside one ring at the same quality at any hour, AI is the modern answer to the same problem.
-The pricing math is the cleanest single argument: $0.27 versus $1.99 per call, for a product that does more.
+The pricing math is the cleanest single argument: $0.55 AUD per minute on Waboom versus $1.99 per call on the legacy PAYG product, for a product that does more.

 The hardest part is letting go of the assumption that "virtual receptionist" must mean a human.
 The job is what the customer cares about.
 Not the delivery method.